[Much of my site will be useless to you if you've got the images turned off!]

 The objective that Lee chose for the coming assault was a small grove of umbrella-shaped chestnut oaks,20 known locally as Ziegler's Grove, but described by the Confederates simply as the "little clump of trees."
 A close examination of this ground through strong glasses showed that a post-and‑rail fence ran south to p112 north along Cemetery Ridge and that in rear of this stones cleared from the ridge had been piled up in a crude wall about two and a half to three feet high.
 This stone wall turned east at a right angle and ran in that direction for eighty yards before it turned north again.
 Within this angle the stone fence was about two feet higher than on the south-and‑north stretch below.21 The intervening fields between Seminary Ridge and the stone wall were crossed and recrossed with fences, and the Emmitsburg road was bordered on either side by a stout barrier of plank and posts.

 Narrow the objective was, compared with the front of attack.
 The lines therefore would have to converge.
 How could this best be assured?
 Pickett's was to be the right division in the attack, with Kemper's brigade on the right in the first line and Garnett's on the left.
 Armistead was to be in support.
 Heth's division, under Pettigrew, was to form on Pickett's left, its four brigades from right to left being, in order, Archer's, under Colonel B. D. Fry, Pettigrew's old brigade under Colonel J. K. Marshall, Davis's and Mayo's (Brockenbrough's).22 The two brigades of Pender's division under Trimble were to be in support of Heth — Scales's on the right, led by Colonel W. L. J. Lowrance, and Lane's on the left.
-On the extreme right, in rear of Pickett's right flank, Indicates a West Point graduate and gives his Class.Wilcox was to be placed to meet any counterattack against the flank.
+On the extreme right, in rear of Pickett's right flank, Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Wilcox was to be placed to meet any counterattack against the flank.
 The line, then, was to be as follows:23

 Mayo Davis Marshall Fry Garnett Kemper